JasonTrann/99tech_home_test/UI/README.md

 - Follow POM design pattern:
     - Each page only contain possible action/method/locator on that specific page.
     - When there is a change in code, tester only need to edit on that specific page => save time and cost when maintainance.
-    - Data store on seperated folder, using json format
+    - Data store on seperated folder, using json format, easy to use and to edit.
     - Easy to understand and training.

 ### Why Playwright